-We are looking for volunteers to contribute to our campaigns and communications.
-We have three flexible roles available, with training provided.
-Please reach out if you are interested.
+We are looking for volunteers to contribute to our events, campaigns and communications.
+Training will be provided.

 To express interest:

 Use the form below or email the listed contact.
 Please include your name, phone number, the role(s) you are interested in, and a brief response to these questions:

 - Why are you interested in this volunteer role?